MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/2-exercise-get-started.md

 It's time to see your application running locally.
 Each front-end application runs on a different port.

-Select your preferred front-end application and click the link to browse to the application.
+Click the link to browse to your application.

 ::: zone pivot="angular"